Environmental communication: Limitations

 Environmental Communication faces a variety of challenges in the political environment due to increased polarization.
 People often feel threatened by arguments that do not align with their beliefs (boomerang effect).
 These can lead to psychological reactance, counter-arguing, and anxiety.
 This can cause difficulty in making progress in political change regarding environmental issues.
+When it comes to the increased polarization of movements regarding the environment some people point to the impact of identity campaigns because of the argument that fear is counterproductive.
+Robert Brulle argues this point and calls for a shift away from these identity campaigns and moving towards challenge campaigns.

+Another limitation of the conversation regarding the environment is the fact that there are multiple agendas being set by different groups in China and the fact that they are different from one another.
+Along with this the idea that these two different groups are in some sort of a discussion is presented by Xiaohui Wang et. al.

+A culture centered approach has been suggested by some like Debashish Munshi.
+These people argue for enacting change based on the knowledge of older cultures however it has to exist in a way that does not abuse the relationship between the older cultures and our current one which according to Munshi makes it very difficult to enact.

 Environmental Communication Theory

 To understand the ways in which environmental communication has an effect on individuals, researchers believe that one's view on the environment shapes their views in a variety of ways.
 The overall study of environmental communication consists of the idea that nature "speaks."
 In this field, theories exist in an effort to understand the basis of environmental communication.

 Material-Symbolic Discourse

 Researchers view environmental communication as symbolic and material.
 They argue that the material world helps shape communication as communication helps shape the world.
 The word environment, a primary symbol in western culture, is used to shape cultural understandings of the material world.
 This understanding gives researchers the ability to study how cultures react to the environment around them.